miles-grant-ibigroup/mastarm/README.md

     -m, --minify                   Minify built files.
     -p, --proxy <address>          Proxy calls through to target address.
     -s, --serve                    Serve with budo.
 Auto-matically rebuilds on changes.
-    -S, --skip-check-dependencies  Skip checking and installing out of date package.json dependencies.
     -u, --update-snapshots         Force update of jest snapshots.
 USE WITH CAUTION.
     -w, --watch                    Rebuild on changes with watchify.
 ```